Part II

 Resonance: Thresholds and Irreversibility

 A black hole’s event horizon is a one-way threshold—like a choice you cannot uncross.
-From the outside it can look frozen; from the inside it is already done.
-Use this gently to honor irreversible commitments and the care they require.
+Once crossed, the grinding friction of “should I?” can stop; the work becomes care and consequence.
+From the outside it can look frozen; from the inside it is already done—like a relationship decision that reads as hesitation to onlookers while, within you, it has already resolved.

 Bounded Infinity: Infinite Richness Inside Real Limits